Over 65 lakh patients availed treatment worth Rs 9,549 crore under Ayushman Bharat scheme

 The AB-PMJAY provides health cover of Rs 5 lakh per family per year to around 10.74 crore poor and vulnerable families identified from Socio Economic Caste Census database on the basis of select deprivation and occupational criteria in rural and urban areas, respectively.

 In addition to these 10.74 crore families, many states have identified more groups of beneficiaries for their similar health cover schemes, which are implemented in alliance with the AB-PMJAY.
-(AGENCIES)
+(PTI)

+Over 65 lakh patients availed treatment worth Rs 9,549 crore under Ayushman Bharat scheme

 Editorial